 How To Apply

 VentureWell is here to help you with your application and answer your questions!
-We will be hosting a free webinar to walk through the application process on September 15 (1pm ET) and October 14 (3pm ET), 2020.
-Please register here to join the webinar and/or to receive the webinar recording after the event.
-Additionally, our grants team is available to field your questions; please contact us at: email@example.com.
+Our grants team is available to field your questions; please contact us at: firstname.lastname@example.org.

 All proposals must be submitted online by 11:59 pm Eastern Time on the deadline date: Wednesday, November 4, 2020.
 Anyone on the team may serve as the applicant.